|||

 The diversity of solutions is evident, with Figure 1 illustrating the current landscape of established and emerging implantable neuromodulation therapies.

 Fig 1.
-Selection of established and emerging electrical neuromodulation technologies and their indications.
+Selection of established and emerging electrical neuromodulation technologies and their indication

 In this first article of a two-part series, we look at a few notable emerging therapies to illustrate how the implantable neuromodulation space is rapidly developing.